Inputs

 Getting the context object

-In the above example we extract the context object from the #default slot, but there are other ways as well.
+In the above example we extract the context object from the render-prop child function, but there are other ways as well.
 The context object is available on each input’s core node on the node.context property, and you can fetch an input’s node a number of ways.

 Error handling